Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 #### People businesses and partnerships

 When owner-managers sell their company they withdraw their own contributions to the business which significantly lowers its value.
-- This is often seen in professional services compani
+- This is often seen in professional services companies, where there are more partnerships rather than clients and such